 PROCUREMENT REQUIREMENTS

-All purchases of materials and equipment and all contracts for construction or maintenance will conform to the requirements of the General Law.
+All purchases of materials and equipment and all contracts for construction or maintenance will conform to the requirements of law.

+To foster greater efficiency, the District will enter into state and local intergovernmental agreements where appropriate for procurement or use of common or shared services.

-When bidding procedures are used, bids will be advertised appropriately.
+For any supply or service over $50,000, bids will be advertised appropriately.
 Suppliers will be invited to have their names placed on distribution lists to receive invitations to bid.
 When specifications are prepared, they will be distributed to all merchants and firms who have indicated an interest in bidding.

 All bids will be submitted in sealed envelopes, addressed to the Superintendent and plainly marked with the name of the bid and the time of the bid opening.
 Bids will be opened in public at the time specified, and all bidders will be invited to be present.